 The Junior School has a clear focus on Literacy in 2020 as well as restructuring Mathematics, and the continued development of a new Religious Education Curriculum based on the Brisbane Religious Education Guidelines.
 The Junior School Curriculum is evolving and we look forward to working with parents to support their son’s learning journey.

 Marist College Canberra offers an educational package that is rich in opportunities for learning in the classroom and through a diverse range of experiences.
 Our teachers are passionate about learning and enthused with a deep knowledge of their subject area.
 They are professional and committed to excellence, as well as their own journey of life-long learning and improvement.
 We recognise that positive relationships are crucial for learning and every teacher is also a leader of pastoral care and Marist values.
+We have high academic standards and our goal for each student is that they engage with their learning, accept challenges and always do their best.
+Students are supported in this by their teachers, pastoral care leaders and also through the availability of regular tutorial sessions.

 The Year 9 Footsteps program is a significant and positive experience catering for the particular needs of Year 9 students as they journey through the year.
 It strives to provide opportunities for these boys to become managers of their own learning and to set realistic and demanding goals through a rich and innovative curriculum that awakens, stimulates and challenges their intelligence.